 Finally, the best bit: reward yourself.
 Track your progress, set yourself achievable milestones along the way, and be sure to celebrate once they’re achieved – perhaps with friends or family who are supporting you.
 For many, sharing their achievements is a magic ingredient of motivation.
 But if you’re flying solo, give yourself an extra reward for your strength and determination.
 Above all, cut yourself some slack and don’t give up if you hit a setback.
 Pick yourself up, dust yourself off, and keep your eyes on the prize.
 And if you need a little motivation boost, I recommend this download.

 A qualified hypnotherapist or life coach can help you achieve your desired life changes if you need a little extra support on your journey.
-I offer a free no-obligation 15 minute phone consultation, if you’d like to find out more.
-Or check my success stories to read about clients who I’ve helped to make changes in their lives.
+I am based in Canterbury, Kent and Peckham, London SE15; and also offer online sessions, wherever in the world you may be.
+Please feel welcome to call me on 07947 475721 for a free no-obligation 15 minute phone consultation – and check my success stories to read about clients who I’ve helped to make changes in their lives.
 Good luck!